 Our hospital will provide comprehensive medical and surgical services, with a special focus on Heart, Vascular & Thoracic, Digestive Disease, Neurosciences, and Orthopaedics, as well as the following clinical areas:

 - Skin cancer surgery

-Outpatient services will also be provided at additional sites across London.
-Our first medical outpatient building will be located at 24 Portland Place, Marylebone, providing outpatient appointments and diagnostics, and general practice appointments.
+Our first outpatient centre will be located at 24 Portland Place, Marylebone, providing outpatient appointments and diagnostics, and general practice appointments.

 Independent Healthcare Providers Network